TedHusted/awake/awake.md/awake.md

 Leto: I am in the kitchen, parental.

-	Phoebe enters the kitchen and drapes her purse over one of the counter chairs.
+	Phoebe enters the kitchen and drapes her cloak over one of the counter chairs.

 Leto: How was the council meeting?